Factbox: List of U.S. states that permit gay marriage

-(Reuters) - Illinois joined a growing list of U.S. states on Wednesday to allow same-sex couples to wed when Governor Pat Quinn signed a law making it the 16th to extend marriage rights to gay and lesbian couples.
+Before the rulings, 12 of the 50 U.S. states allowed same-sex marriage.
+California would become the 13th state.

-The Illinois law, which takes effect June 1, is the latest in a series of recent victories for gay rights, coming after Hawaii’s governor signed gay marriage into law last week and after New Jersey Governor Chris Christie dropped his legal opposition to the unions in October.
+The first three states to allow gay marriage did so because of court rulings permitting it, rather than through legislative action or putting the issue to voters to decide.
+Since mid-2009, six states have approved gay marriage laws by passing laws in state legislatures and three states by ballot initiatives.

-Here is a look at the 16 states and Washington, D.C., where gay marriage has been approved.
+Here is a look at the states that have approved gay marriage.

 * MASSACHUSETTS - In 2003, Massachusetts became the first state to allow gay marriage after its highest court ruled the state’s ban violated the constitutional rights of same-sex couples.